 The Brooks Ghost Max 2 surprised us during testing - while most max-cushioned shoes feel unstable, this one manages to provide cloud-like comfort without any wobble.
 We put it through our standard 10,000-step test and found the midsole strikes an impressive balance: soft enough to absorb impact but firm enough to prevent that marshmallow feeling that often plagues heavily cushioned shoes.
 Our lead tester even said, “During my 10,000-step test, I experienced no foot fatigue or pressure points, even when wearing the shoes straight out of the box.”
 The six-millimeter drop combined with the shoe's wide platform created one of the most stable rides we've tested in this category.
 When walking stairs or uneven surfaces, we never experienced that tippy sensation common in shoes with this much padding.
 The rocker geometry also impressed us - it guides each step forward naturally without feeling aggressive or forced.
 Traction stands out as another highlight.
 Whether on wet sidewalks, smooth tile, or packed gravel, the outsole pattern provided a confident grip.
 The dense rubber compound shows minimal wear even after months of regular use, suggesting excellent longevity.

 That said, there are some considerations.
 The extensive cushioning that makes these so comfortable also traps heat - our feet definitely noticed this during summer testing.
-We also found that careful lacing is essential; too loose and your foot slides forward, too tight and you'll feel pressure across the top.
+If your feet tend to run warm, the Altra Experience Flow is a far more breathable option.
 While the price tag reflects the premium materials and construction, it may give some shoppers pause.
-For those seeking similar stability with less bulk, we recommend checking out the Hoka Transport.
+However, these were among the most durable shoes in our lineup, and we have no concern for these lasting for a few walking seasons.
+If you are planning on light walks or quick outings, the Skechers GO WALK Joy is a budget-friendly alternative.
+Though the Brooks Ghost Max 2 is fairly comfortable right out of the box, they might take some time to get used to if you are not used to a large stack height.
+At 37 millimeters stack height at the heel, these have plenty of cushion under the heel for long days.
+For those seeking similar stability with less bulk, we recommend checking out the On Cloud 5, which has 28 millimeters under the heel.
 However, if you're looking for maximum impact protection without sacrificing security underfoot - especially for long days of walking or standing - we think the Ghost Max 2 is worth the investment.
 The thoughtful stability features and durable construction set it apart from other max-cushioned options we've tested.

 However, the minimal arch support became noticeable during extended walking sessions, with some testers reporting fatigue after several hours.
 We also observed that the shoes tend to develop odors more quickly than other models we've tested, though they are machine washable.
 The Athens is notably lighter than many competitors, but for those needing more support for long walks, we recommend considering the Brooks Ghost Max 2.
 The Kizik Athens represents an excellent choice for active individuals who prioritize convenience without sacrificing comfort.
 It's particularly well-suited for those who frequently need quick on/off capability, making it a worthwhile investment for daily wear, especially if you value innovative design and versatility in your walking shoes.